scorpido74/azure-docs.nl-nl/articles/active-directory/develop/scenario-web-app-call-api-app-configuration.md

   app.UseOpenIdConnectAuthentication(
       new OpenIdConnectAuthenticationOptions
       {
-        // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0
+        // The `Authority` represents the v2.0 endpoint - https://login.microsoftonline.com/common/v2.0.
         Authority = AuthenticationConfig.Authority,
         ClientId = AuthenticationConfig.ClientId,
         RedirectUri = AuthenticationConfig.RedirectUri,
         PostLogoutRedirectUri = AuthenticationConfig.RedirectUri,
-        Scope = AuthenticationConfig.BasicSignInScopes + " Mail.Read", // a basic set of permissions for user sign in & profile access "openid profile offline_access"
+        Scope = AuthenticationConfig.BasicSignInScopes + " Mail.Read", // A basic set of permissions for user sign-in and profile access "openid profile offline_access"
         TokenValidationParameters = new TokenValidationParameters
         {
             ValidateIssuer = false,
-            // In a real application you would use IssuerValidator for additional checks, like making sure the user's organization has signed up for your app.
+            // In a real application, you would use IssuerValidator for additional checks, such as making sure the user's organization has signed up for your app.
             //     IssuerValidator = (issuer, token, tvp) =>
             //     {
             //        //if(MyCustomTenantValidation(issuer))